ddemidov/amgcl/docs/tutorial/Nullspace.rst

 Another possible solution is to use a block-valued backend both for constructing the hierarchy and for the solution phase.
-In order to allow for the coarsening scheme to use the near null-space vectors, the `amgcl::coarsening::as_scalar<Coarsening>` coarsening wrapper may be used.
+In order to allow for the coarsening scheme to use the near null-space vectors, the :cpp:class:`amgcl::coarsening::as_scalar<Coarsening>` coarsening wrapper may be used.
 The wrapper converts the input matrix to scalar format, applies the base coarsening strategy to the scalar matrix, and converts the computed transfer operators back to block format.
 This approach results in faster setup times, since every other operation besides coarsening is performed using block arithmetics.

-The listing below shows an example of using the `amgcl::coarsening::as_scalar` wrapper (`tutorial/5.Nullspace/nullspace_block.cpp`_).
-The system matrix is converted to block format in line 78 in the same way it was done in the `Structural problem <./Serena>` tutorial.
+The listing below shows an example of using the :cpp:class:`amgcl::coarsening::as_scalar` wrapper (`tutorial/5.Nullspace/nullspace_block.cpp`_).
+The system matrix is converted to block format in line 78 in the same way it was done in the :doc:`Structural problem <Serena>` tutorial.
 The RHS and the solution vectors are reinterpreted to contain block values in lines 94-95.
 The SPAI0 relaxation here resulted in the increased number of interations, so we used the ILU(0) relaxaion.